pcarbo/varbvs/README.md

 polymorphisms, or SNPs) has affects the outcome (a simulated quantitative trait).

-Note that the demonstration script **example1.R** needs packages [ggplot2](http://had.co.nz/ggplot2) and **grid** to show plots depicting the posterior distributions of the hyperparameters.
-The grid package is normally included in the base distribution of R, and ggplot2 is available on [CRAN](http://cran.r-project.org), and can be installed using the **install.packages** function for more recent versions of R.
+Note that the demonstration script **example1.R** requires packages [ggplot2](http://had.co.nz/ggplot2) and **grid** to show the plots depicting the posterior distributions of the hyperparameters computed using the variational inference method.
+The grid package is normally included in the base distribution of R, and ggplot2 is available on [CRAN](http://cran.r-project.org), and can be installed using the **install.packages** function (for more recent versions of R).

 ###Overview of R and MATLAB functions

-The MATLAB subdirectory and R package contains several useful functions.
+The MATLAB subdirectory and R package contain several functions.
 Here are the most interesting ones:

-+ **varbvs** (MATLAB) and **varbvsoptimize** (R) return variational estimates of the posterior statistics for the linear regression model with spike and slab priors, given choices for the hyperparameters.
++ **varbvs** in MATLAB or **varbvsoptimize** in R returns variational estimates of the posterior statistics for the linear regression model with spike and slab priors, given choices for the hyperparameters.
 It computes the posterior statistics by running the coordinate ascent updates until they converge at a local minimum of the Kullback-Leibler divergence objective (which corresponds to a local maximum of the variational lower bound to the marginal log-likelihood).
 This function implements the "inner loop" in the *Bayesian Analysis* paper.

-+ **varbvsbin** (MATLAB) and **varbvsbinoptimize** (R) are the same as functions **varbvs** and **varbvsoptimize**, respectively except that they are meant for logistic regression instead of linear regression.
++ **varbvsbin** in MATLAB or **varbvsbinoptimize** in R is the same as function **varbvs**/**varbvsoptimize**, except that it is meant for logistic regression instead of linear regression.
 This is useful for modeling a binary-valued outcome such as disease status in a case-control study.

 + **varsimbvs** demonstrates how to run the full variational inference procedure for Bayesian variable selection in linear